smahjoub/kafka-avro-producer-consumer/README.md

 # kafka-avro-producer
-This application is used to publish messages to Kafka along with saving atlas entities
+This application is used to publish avro messages to Kafka.